 Witch cake in 925 silver

-The witch cake- based on a 17-19th century custom to hang special cakes behind doors, as an example of apotropaic magic, to keep witches and other supernatural evil-doers out of the house, or to bake a cake with urine and bury, burn or feed it to someone.
+The witch cake- based on a 17-19th century custom to hang special bread cakes behind doors, as an example of apotropaic magic, to keep supernatural evil-doing out of the house, or you could bake a bread cake with urine and bury, burn or feed it to someone.

 Witch cakes were baked rock solid and dried in the oven, easy to make, easy to replace, and offered magical protection with a minimum of fuss.